-The effect of the bill is that a winding-up petition cannot be presented from 27 April 2020 against a company based on a statutory demand that was served between 1 March 2020 and 30 September 2020 (or one month after the Bill comes into force, if later), or based on the company's inability to pay its debts unless you have reasonable grounds for believing COVID-19 has not had a financial effect on the company or the debt issues would have arisen anyway.
-If the Debtor can satisfy the Court that COVID-19 has had an impact on their income the winding-up petition will not be granted.
+The restrictions on presentation of a winding-up petition have been extended to 31 December 2020, meaning that one cannot present a winding-up petition against a company based on a statutory demand that was served between 1 March 2020 and 31 December 2020, nor present a winding-up petition between 1 March 2020 and 31 December 2020 based on the company's inability to pay its debts unless you have reasonable grounds for believing COVID-19 has not had a financial effect on the company or the debt issues would have arisen anyway.

 Whilst it is still possible to serve a Statutory Demand there may be little point in doing so if it cannot be enforced.
 There is also a risk the Debtor will seek an injunction to prevent the presentation of the petition.